prasann/blog-gatsby/content/posts/2017-05-18--store_function_inside_redux_store/index.md

 ---
 title: Storing a function in the Redux store
-menuTitle: Storing a function in the Redux store
-subTitle: Redux state can be very useful to share data across the application.
-This post is about storing a function inside the redux store.
+subTitle: Serialize JS functions to make it persistent in Redux store.
 postDescription: Redux state can be very useful to share data across the application.
 This post is about storing a function inside the redux store.
-category: Tech,Javascript,React,Redux
+category: Redux
 ---
 [Redux](https://redux.js.org/) is a predictable state container for Javascript.
 Redux state has to be serializable all the time.